wmloh/bookkeeping_software/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 Author's note:

-This is my first original complete software!
+This is my first original complete software (but have yet to go through extensive testing)!
 I embarked on this project a month and a half after learning my first programming language.
 Hence, there will be many hardcoded sections as well as poorly designed algorithms since I had no formal knowledge of computer science at that time.
 Fortunately, the functionality of the program is not affected by those.
 Through this project, I gained exposure to computer graphics, Openpyxl library, user interface and some data management.
 Also, I learnt domain-specific knowledge which is, in this case, Financial Accounting.